EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 How damage affects your current speed

+The amount of damage on your car directly impacts your max speed.

+* Damage of 5 equals in a max speed of 0
+* Damage of 4 equals in a max speed of 3
+* Damage of 3 equals in a max speed of 6
+* Damage of 2 equals in a max speed of 8
+* Damage of 1 equals in a max speed of 9
+* Damage of 0 equals in a max speed of 9

-If your car accrues 6 or more damage then your speed will reduce to 0.
-Upon fixing your car should return to the minimum speed of 3.
+Upon fixing your car will return to a speed of 3.

+To prevent things from getting out of hand, max damage will be capped at 5

 ###Repairs
 * "Fix" is a new command allowing you to fix damage to your car!